All-Star Futures Game: Changes in 2019

-The first game to end in a tie under the new rules was the 2019 game; it ended the seventh inning tied 2–2 and remained a tie after the completion of the eighth inning.
+The first game to end in a tie under the new rules was the 2019 game; it ended the seventh inning tied at 2–all and remained a tie after the completion of the eighth inning.

 Larry Doby Award

 Note: For the award winners, see the "MVP" column in the "Results" section (below).

 Each year, an award is presented to the game's most valuable player.
 Multiple award winners have gone on to become MLB All-Stars, denoted in the below table of game results.
 In 2003, the award name was changed from Futures Game Most Valuable Player Award to the Larry Doby Award, named after National Baseball Hall of Fame inductee Larry Doby (1923–2003).
 Note that the similarly named Larry Doby Legacy Award is an unrelated award presented by the Negro Leagues Baseball Museum.